 You could alternatively design through HTML/CSS.

-To design something custom you will need to do some coding.
+To design something custom, you will need to do some coding.

 Do you need Pendo guides?

 Before we answer that, you should know that guides or product tours are essential tools for user onboarding, and it will be difficult for new users to find their way around your app without them.
-The absence of these UX designs will lead to friction, naturally resulting in increased churn.
+The absence of these UX patterns will lead to friction, naturally resulting in increased churn.

 But do you need Pendo for this?